District Council of Yankalilla puts community safety first with new COVID-19 measures

 - From 1 June 2020 most services have resumed

-- Strict hygiene and social distancing will continue
+- Strict hygiene and physical distancing will continue

 - CHSP staff will continue to heed advice from all levels of Government regarding COVID-19

 (Not Available until further notice)